KarolZubinski/About_Me/README.md

 ## About me

 My name is Karol Żubiński.
+I graduated from the University of Warsaw, Poland with master degree in geography.
+After my studies I was working as a driver, throughout Poland.
+In early 2020 I've started to think how to change Non-IT work to Software Testing Career.
+In October 2020 I have completed a course for manual tester and start to new challenge - automation tester.
-I am master of geography without especiality .
-I graduated at the University of Warsaw,Poland.
-Recently I have started to interest of software testing.
-My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches.In free time i playing chess also on tournaments.
+My goal is to develop testing knowledge and technical skills.
+Here, I will share my experience obtained from personal studies and researches.
+In free time I play chess (also participate in tournaments).

 # Tools